February 19th 2018

-Given that obesity can cut life expectancy by up to 7 years, should we not be a little more concerned about the state of our health rather than the size of our jeans?
+Given that studies show obesity can cut life expectancy by up to 7 years, it's the state of our health, not the size of our jeans that should encourage us to reduce our weight.
+As National Obesity Awareness Week begins, we find out what's really at stake

-For the majority of us the main issue with being ‘fat’ is all about the way we look.
-It means we can’t fit into our favourite pair of skinny jeans and that our thigh gaps don’t mimic those of the Victoria's Secret Angels - god forbid we might at some point have to slip into a bikini come summertime.
-The reality of the situation however, is a little more serious.
+For most of us the messages we read and hear about being ‘fat’ are all about the way we look.
+We're taught to lose weight because we can’t fit into our favourite pair of skinny jeans and because our thigh gaps don’t mimic those of the Victoria's Secret Angels (a ridiculous phenomenon that no one should pay attention to) - and god forbid we might at some point have to slip into a bikini.
+The reality of the situation however, is more serious.

-Currently obesity related diseases are hailed as one of the leading preventable causes of death worldwide - and yet last year alone a staggering one million people died within Europe for this reason.
-With such shocking statistics could it be said that where our bodies and weight is concerned our priorities are all wrong?
-Indeed, after our vanity is all said and done, what are the real costs of being overweight (besides our figures) that are taking place beneath the surface?
+Obesity related diseases are hailed as one of the leading preventable causes of death worldwide - in 2014 alone a staggering one million people died within Europe for this reason.
+With such shocking statistics, have we got our priorities around weight and body image all wrong?
+After our vanity is all said and done, what are the real costs of being overweight (besides our figures) that are taking place beneath the surface?

 “It’s first important to understand what we mean by ‘fat’,” says GP Dr. Caroline Robertson.
 “When someone is classed as overweight (an adult with BMI over 25-29.9) this indicates that they have a weight that is greater than what is considered ‘healthy’.
 When someone is classed as obese (an adult with a BMI over 30), this indicates a chronic condition which is defined by an excess amount of body fat.
 If a person falls into either of these two brackets then a whole range of serious health implications are possible and often imminent.”